-A: No. Placement decisions for children with disabilities are made exclusively by the child’s IEP (Individualized Educational Plan) team or committee.
-That team must include regular and special education teachers and service providers as well as the child (when appropriate) and his or her parents.
+A: No. Placement decisions for children with disabilities are made exclusively by the child’s IEP (Individualized Educational Plan) team.
+This team must include regular and special education teachers and service providers as well as the child (when appropriate) and his or her parents.
 Usually, the team tries to avoid using long-term home instruction in favor of a more social environment.
-Therefore, home instruction typically is used as an “interim” placement for a child who is working to return to the regular school setting.
-Nevertheless, there are unique circumstances that well may require IEP teams to determine that homebound instruction is, in fact, the least restrictive and most appropriate placement for a disabled child.
+Therefore, home instruction typically is used as an interim placement for a child who is working to return to the regular school setting.
+Nevertheless, unique circumstances may well require IEP teams to determine that homebound instruction is, in fact, the least restrictive and most appropriate placement for a child who has a disability.

 Q: If I disagree with my child’s school about the special education he receives at school, may I keep my child at home and demand home instruction?

 A: No. The special education laws do not provide an exception to the state’s compulsory attendance requirements.
 A child with a disability is expected to attend school regularly unless the child’s educational plan provides an alternative.
-Parents who disagree with their home district about their disabled child’s educational programming have the right to file a complaint with the State Department of Education or to pursue an administrative “due process” hearing before an impartial hearing officer appointed by the state.
-However, while those matters are pending, the child must remain in his original placement and parents cannot change that setting simply by demanding home instruction.
-Nevertheless, if the parents and the school agree, home instruction may be used as an interim placement, provided that such instruction provides an appropriate educational program.
+Parents who disagree with their home district about their disabled child’s educational programming have the right to file a complaint with the State Department of Education or to pursue an administrative due process hearing before an impartial hearing officer appointed by the state.
+However, while those matters are pending, the child must remain in his original placement, and parents cannot change that setting simply by demanding home instruction.
+Nevertheless, if the parents and the school agree, home instruction may be used as an interim placement, as long as such instruction provides an appropriate educational program.

-Q: Can a school district use home instruction as an “alternative” disciplinary placement for a child with disabilities?
+Q: Can a school district use home instruction as an “alternative” disciplinary placement for a child with a disability?

 A: Under very limited circumstances, yes.
-No services—home instruction or otherwise—are required for short-term suspensions of either disabled or non-disabled pupils.
-However, disabled children who are removed from school for an extended period must receive educational programming in an alternative setting, and home instruction may be used if appropriate.
+No services—home instruction or otherwise—are required for short-term suspensions of any students, whether or not they have disabilities.
+However, children with disabilities who are removed from school for an extended period must receive educational programming in an alternative setting, and home instruction may be used if appropriate.